AloizioMacedo/unitstools/docs/source/index.rst

 programmers and enthusiats to better manage units of measurement in code via static typing.

+This package makes it more difficult for magic constants that actually have units to silently live in the code preventing things like a sustainable units conversion for example.

 .. toctree::
    :maxdepth: 4
    :caption: Contents: